arnav-s/arnav-s.github.io/_pages/about.md

 I'm a graduate student in the Computer Sciences Department at the University of Wisconsin-Madison.
 My interests in Machine Learning on Graphs.
 More specifically, I'm working on graph representation learning to biomolecules.

-I was previously a SWE at Qualcomm's Machine Learning group contributing to the [Neural Processing SDK](https://developer.qualcomm.com/software/qualcomm-neural-processing-sdk).
+I was previously a SWE at Qualcomm's Machine Learning group where I contributed to the [Qualcomm Neural Processing SDK](https://developer.qualcomm.com/software/qualcomm-neural-processing-sdk).
 I completed my undergraduate studies at UW-Madison as well, majoring in ECE and CS.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.